Difficult Examples Hurt Unsupervised Contrastive Learning: A Theoretical Perspective: Verification Experiments

 where $s_{i,j}$ denotes the cosine similarity between the representations of $x_i$ and $x_j$, and $\boldsymbol{1}_{[\text{condition}]}$ denotes the indicator function returning $1$ if the condition holds and $0$ otherwise.
-For each sample $x_i$, we get a vector $P_i = (p_{i,j})_{j=1}^{2N}$ representing the indicator of difficult-to-learn pairs.
+For each sample $x_i$, we get a vector $P_i = (p_{i,j})_{j=1}^{2N}$ representing the indicator of difficult pairs.
 After calculating these indicators for all samples in the current batch, we stack the vectors $P_i$ row-wise to create the selection matrix $\boldsymbol{P}$.
 In practice, $P_i$ can be computed in parallel, making the computation of $\boldsymbol{P}$ efficient.
-The elements of $\boldsymbol{P}$ are either 0 or 1, indicating whether pairs are difficult-to-learn or not.
+The elements of $\boldsymbol{P}$ are either 0 or 1, indicating whether pairs are difficult pairs or not.

 We can use the class information to verify the proportions of sample pairs from different classes in ($Sim_{posLow}$, $Sim_{posHigh}$) on CIFAR-10, which can demonstrate the effectiveness of our selection mechanism.
 As shown in Figure~\ref{fig:trend}, along with the progress of training, the ratio of sample pairs from different classes approaches close to 100\% within the range ($Sim_{posLow}$, $Sim_{posHigh}$).